 Address: 261,Shinmonzen St. Umemoto-cho, Higashiyama-ku, Kyoto, 6050064 Japan

-Tips for Kyoto
+Tips for visiting Kyoto

--Don’t underestimate the JR Stations!
-Specifically the JR Kyoto station as it has incredible architecture, shopping, and dining.
+Don’t underestimate the JR Stations!
+Specifically, the JR Kyoto station as it has incredible architecture, shopping, and dining.
 Not to mention it is the main hub for transport in Kyoto.

 We couldn’t think of many places to avoid but we thought of one place that was disappointing.
 If this doesn’t fit, feel free to take it out! (see below)

 It is a huge a tourist hotspot, which was to be expected but we wouldn’t suggest buying souvenirs here due to the overpriced items due the tourism.